Hoyasumii/avengers-endgame/README.md

 [Nebula walks out of the ship, apparently having directed it to its next destination.

 RHODEY: All that, is really helpful.
-[Hugging Natasha] Take c
+[Hugging Natasha] Take ca